NinadSutrave/ninadsutrave.github.io/README.md

 In order to get an in depth idea of the formulae used for this website please visit the following website: https://indiatyping.com/index.php/typing-tips/typing-speed-calculation-formula

-Typing Speed - Calculated in WPM (words per minute) after penalising only uncorrected errors Accuracy - Calculated as a percentage of correctness after penalising only uncorrected errors Error Rate - Calculated after taking into consideration both uncorrected and corrected errors
+**Typing Speed** - Calculated in WPM (words per minute) after penalising only uncorrected errors

+**Accuracy** - Calculated as a percentage of correctness after penalising only uncorrected errors

+**Error Rate** - Calculated after taking into consideration both uncorrected and corrected errors

-These three parameters together decide the speed and efficiency of a typist.
+These three parameters together form the best combination to determine the speed and efficiency of a typist.

 # Preview